Concordia Study Abroad Scholarship

 - Eligible students participating in semester, year-long, or any program where at least 6 credits will be earned will receive awards of $1,000.

-- Eligible undergraduate students participating in Global Ed Courses can receive between $500 and $1,000 toward their program, based on the number of applicants.
+- Eligible undergraduate students participating in Global Ed Courses can receive $700 toward their program, based on the number of applicants.

-- Eligible graduate students participating in Global Ed Courses can receive between $100 and $400 toward their program, based on the number of applicants.
+- Eligible graduate students participating in Global Ed Courses can receive $700 toward their program, based on the number of applicants.

-- Not be a Concordia University employee or dependent (student workers are still encouraged to apply);
+- Must not be a Concordia University employee or dependent (those on a tuition waiver are ineligible), student workers are still encouraged to apply;

-- Have a cumulative GPA of at least 2.5 at the time of application;
+- Must have a GPA of 2.5 or higher at the time of application;

 *Graduate students are exempt from requirement #1